dirham/jeson/README.md

 **Simple Json parser for elixir**

 ## TODO
-Publish the package into Hex
+- Publish the package into Hex
+- More test cases

 ## Installation